 1969 Chevy Camaro

-With the exception of the hood and trunk lid, Chevy Camaro sheetmetal was all-new for 1969.
+With the exception of the hood and trunk lid, sheet metal on the 1969 Camaro was all-new.
 A restyled grille with inset headlamps gave the car a lower, wider look, as did new front and rear bumpers and restyled tail-lamps.

 Although restyled inside and out, drivetrain and major mechanical components were carried over from the 1968 Camaro.
-Manual drum brakes remained standard for base models, with optional front disc-brakes switching to a single-piston caliper design, replacing the earlier and more expensive-to-manufacture four-piston style.
-The two-speed Powerglide transmission was replaced by the three-speed TH-350 automatic.
+Manual drum brakes remained standard for base models, with optional front disc-brakes switching to a single-piston caliper design, replacing the earlier and more expensive-to-manufacture double-piston style.
+The two-speed Powerglide transmission was replaced by the three-speed TH350 automatic.

 1969 Camaro Z-28

 The Z-28's 302-cid motor achieved a near-perfect combination of horsepower and weight for all-around performance.
 Originally based on the 327 block, the 4.00-inch bore and 3.00-inch stroke motor was now based on the 350 block, which had larger main journals and four-bolt main caps.
 Heavy-duty parts included forged steel crankshaft, connecting rods, and pistons, solid-lifter camshaft, and an aluminum dual-plane intake manifold.

 Unique to the 1969 Z-28 was a rear-facing cowl induction hood.
 At 80% throttle, an electric valve opened the cowl flap, pulling in cool air from the base of the windshield.
 Stiffer suspension, quick-ratio steering box, and 15x7-inch wheels all helped improve handling.

 Driving the #6 Penske/Sunoco Z-28 Camaro, racing legend Mark Donahue won the SCCA Trans-Am championship two years in a row (1968/1969).